EwenQuim/ewenquim.github.io/articles/4-strategies-IPD.md

   - [Press and Dyson's work](#press-and-dysons-work)
 - [References](#references)

-A quick article about how to **control opponent's score in some games**, with the help of a nice part of mathematics called *Game Theory*.
+A quite complete article about how to **control opponent's score in some games**, using a nice part of mathematics called *Game Theory*.

 This article is derived from [this paper](https://www.pnas.org/content/109/26/10409)[^1] from mathematicians Press & Dyson.
-The original work isn't very understandable for everyone, so I decided to work on it and publish it with very simple formulas and illustrations so **everybody can understand**!
+The original work isn't very understandable for everyone, so I decided to work on it and publish it with illustrations and graphs so **everybody can understand**!

+For maths lovers: see you in [part 5](#5-appendix-real-maths-proofs).

-After reading this article, you may want to **try your own strategies** with [these ressources](https://github.com/EwenQuim/iterated-prisoners-dilemma)[^try].
+After reading this article, you may want to **try your own strategies** with [these ressources](https://github.com/EwenQuim/iterated-prisoners-dilemma)[^try] I made just for you!

-In this article, you will see:

-- Basics of Game Theory
-- The Prisoner's Dilemma and its Iterated version
-- Winning strategies

 ## 1. Prisoner's dilemma